abhi3700/My_Learning_DeFi/README.md

 ```
 * Other AMMs will use other formulas for the specific use cases they target.
 The similarity between all of them, however, is that they determine the prices algorithmically.
 * Traditional market making usually works with firms with vast resources and complex strategies.
 Market makers help you get a good price and tight bid-ask spread on an order book exchange like Binance.
 Automated market makers decentralize this process and let essentially anyone create a market on a blockchain.

+### Impermanent Loss
+* Temporary loss of funds in providing liquidity.
+* Why temporary/impermanent?
+	- the moment, the price (in centralized exchanges) value comes back to the original price, there is no loss then.
+* Suppose, there is a pool with a pair of tokens `X-Y`.
+Now, a person provides liquidity of `X` & is issued with tokens Y. Now, let's say the price of `X` in the centralized exchanges like Coinbase increase, compared to the Pool price of `X`.
+Suppose, the price of `X` in pool is `500 USD` & in exchanges it's `550 USD`, then the person would incur a loss.
+This is called "Impermanent Loss".
+Now, all the platforms who has these pools, ensure that the market maker (people who provides liquidity) get more incentives (a portion of the fees collected from borrowers).
+Watch [this](https://www.youtube.com/watch?v=8XJ1MSTEuU0)

+### Concentrated Liquidity
+* Introduced in Uniswap V3
+* The liquidity provider has the choice to part provide liquidity of the token in a specific price range.

+### Oracle
+* Used in Bancor v2, Uniswap V3
+* It is to adjust the balancer weights to give closer price compared to real-world price (in exchanges).
+* It is introduced in many protocols to reduce the Impermanent Loss.

 ### Glossary
 * liquidity: used in place of 'fund'